 how-to

-How to Build a Sales Playbook Inside Your CRM to Close Deals Faster
+**Build a 2026 Sales Playbook Inside Your Startup CRM**

 A sales playbook isn't just a PDF your reps ignore.
 This guide shows you how to embed your playbook directly inside your CRM — so your team follows the right steps on every deal.